Human rights in Tanzania

 The issue of human rights in Tanzania, a nation with a 2012 population of 44,928,923, is complex.
-In its 2013 Freedom in the World report, Freedom House declared the country "Partly Free".
+In its 2026 Freedom in the World report, Freedom House declared the country "Not Free".

 Human rights concerns

 The United Nations Human Rights Council in October 2011 at its meeting in Geneva completed a Universal Periodic Review (UPR) of the human rights situation in Tanzania.
 At this UPR, the United Nations Country Team (UNCT) and several countries addressed various problems in Tanzania.